If it were up to me, salmon every day of the week.

 Prepare the salmon.

-Place your prepared salmon filets in a large baking dish, set skin-side down to prevent sticking.
-Lay the pieces with at least ½-inch space between them.
+Place the salmon fillets in a 9 x 13-inch baking dish, skin-side down, with at least ½-inch space between them.

 Bake and garnish.

-Pour the remaining sauce over the filets after they are done baking, and garnish it all with toasted sesame seeds and green onions.
-Enjoy!
+Pour the remaining sauce over the fillets and garnish with toasted sesame seeds and chopped green onions, if desired.

 Pro Tip: Keep a close eye on the salmon starting about the 12-minute mark to ensure that it doesn’t overcook and dry out.